Short Form Services Agreement

 Ubuntu: a version of the operating system known as “Ubuntu”, which is supported by Canonical pursuant to Canonical's public announcements and support schedule and is either Canonical's standard version with no modifications or a version modified by Canonical.

-- 2.1 Canonical will make the Services available to Customer within 5 days of any of the following events: (i) Canonical receives a purchase order from Customer for the Fees, (ii) Customer pays the Fees to Canonical, or (iii) Canonical's reseller orders the Services with respect to Customer.
+- 2.1 Unless otherwise specified in the Order, Canonical will make the Services available to Customer within 5 days of any of the following events: (i) Canonical receives a purchase order from Customer for the Fees, (ii) Customer pays the Fees to Canonical, or (iii) Canonical's reseller orders the Services with respect to Customer.
 Subject to this Agreement, including Customer's payment of the Fees, Canonical will provide the Services during the Services Term using reasonable skill and care and through suitably qualified employees and contractors.

 - 2.2 Canonical is not obligated to perform (i) any service or function except as expressly identified in the Order (ii) any Services to the extent its performance is limited by Customer's failure to meet any reasonable dependency.

 - 3.1 Each party will retain ownership of its Intellectual Property Rights and any Intellectual Property Rights it creates or obtains.
 Nothing Canonical creates or provides under this Agreement will be considered a “work made for hire”, and no Intellectual Property Rights will transfer under this Agreement.